apache/flink/flink-runtime-web/README.md

  - A REST style API to access the status of individual jobs.
  - A more modular design

-The web dashboard can be activated by adding/uncommenting the config parameter `jobmanager.new-web-frontend: true` in the `conf/fink-conf.yaml` file.
 The dashboard listens at `http://localhost:8081`.

 The new web dashboard is work in progress.
-It starts an additional HTTP server (by default at port 8081) that serves the new web pages and additional background requests.
-It also relies on the old HTTP server for some requests still.
+It starts an HTTP server (by default at port 8081) that serves the new web pages and additional background requests.

-**NOTE: Many values are placeholders still.**

 ## Server Backend